 Our recycling locations.All our recycling is carried out in two purpose-built centres.
 Our first, which has been in operation since 1995, is in Ilkeston, Derbyshire.
 Over the years, as the sheer volume of waste UPVC we were collecting and re-introducing to the manufacturing process grew, it became clear we needed to increase our capacity.

-Add to this our national collection service and it means we’re now bringing in frames, doors, conservatories and a host of other UPVC building products to be recycled from customers all over the UK, adding up to an impressive total of 22,000 frames each and every week.
+Add to this our national collection service and it means we’re now bringing in frames, doors, conservatories and a host of other UPVC building products to be recycled from customers all over the UK.

 Eurocell’s closed loop recycling process